mankenavenkatesh/Language-Agnosticism/README.md

 This repo contains branches for every language.
 Every branch will have folders With implementations like

-1. Language Basics - Explains fundamentals of a programming language.
-Explains how to build a new programming language.
+1. Programming Constructs - Explains fundamentals of a programming language.
 2. Programming paradigms - Explains all programming paradigms and how they are used in designing new programming language.
 3. Algorithms.
 4. Frameworks-Libraries